Identifying issues with your computer can be frustrating – but can you fix the VGA light on a motherboard?

 The motherboard within your computer indicates whether the system’s key parts are working.
 You can use the list below to quickly identify the potential problems with your PC according to the lights that show:

-- DRAM: The system cannot read or detect the RAM.
+- DRAM: The system cannot read or detect the RAM, which might indicate a problem with the motherboard.

-- CPU: The system cannot read or detect the CPU.
+- CPU: The system cannot read or detect the CPU, which may also affect the performance of the integrated graphics.

 You will need to initiate fixes to resolve any issues identified via the motherboard, as your PC will not function if you ignore them!